whispem/mini-kvstore-v2/README.md

 A compact, educational key–value store with a tiny CLI front-end.
 It’s intentionally focused and incremental — each feature is implemented to teach a specific concept in storage engines:

-- segmented append-only log for on-disk persistence
+- Segmented append-only log for on-disk persistence
-- in-memory index mapping keys to segment locations
+- In-memory index mapping keys to segment locations
-- checksums to detect corrupt records
+- Checksums to detect corrupt records
-- manual compaction to reclaim space and merge segments
+- Manual compaction to reclaim space and merge segments

 This project prioritizes clarity and readability over performance or production readiness.